Kimplul/copyjit/README.md

 ## Implementation (or, hacks)

-Compilers probably weren't quite designed for this, so we rely on some pretty hacky things.
+Since we would optimally like to just copy pre-generated binary code one block after another, each operation should jump to the address following the last instruction in the operation.
+However, due to continuation passing, this jump is usually the last step in an operation, so we would like to filter it out whenever possible to in crease execution speed and minimize binary size.

-Currently this implementation takes the address of a label as the continuation function, which allows us to filter out the continuation jumps and gives us a pretty major speed boost.
-Essentially, we generate an empty operation that just falls through to another operation, and then we can compare this empty operation to other operations.
+Essentially, we generate an empty operation `lib/empty` that just falls through to another operation, and then we can compare this empty operation to other operations.
 If we find a procedure epilogue that matches the empty operation, we can (fairly safely?) filter the epilogue out, saving on code